jaywardell/CacheCow/README.md

 #  CacheCow

-CacheCow is an attempt to write a modern Cache in Swift.
+CacheCow is a simple modern Cache in Swift.

-It offers basically two types, both of which follow the `Caching` protocol
+It offers basically two types, both of which follow the `Caching` protocol:

     public protocol Caching {
         associatedtype Key